shedlock987/rrt_graph_builder/README.md

 # rrt_graph_builder
 WORK IN PROGRESS
-Generates a constrained RRT graph in the form of a adjacency list
+Generates a constrained RRT graph in the form of a adjacency list.
+Intended for Robotic Path Planning.